johnnyy-f/backtesting-project/README.md

 # Backtesting Project: RSI Trading Strategy

-The following project was conducted in order to test BackTrader library.
-Prior to this previous algo trading strategies would wrk ona rough backtest investigating profitt/loss from singals using historical data.
-Having recently come across the BackTrader backtesting library, I was interested in implementing using the framework to test ease of use and accuracy.
+The following project was conducted in order to test the BackTrader library.
+Prior to this, previous algo trading strategies were tested using quick backtest which investigated the profit/loss following a signal.
+Having recently come across the BackTrader backtesting library, I was interested in implementing the framework to test ease of use and accuracy.
 This project implements a backtesting framework for analysing the performance of a simple multi-order RSI-based mean reversion trading strategy.
-Selling at overbought levels (70) and buying at oversold (30)
+Selling at overbought levels (70) and buying at oversold (30).

 ## ⚙️ Installation